 2023 U.S. Poverty Laser Talks

-Engage: Since 1997, the Child Tax Credit (CTC) has helped millions of hardworking American families weather tough economic times, while also dramatically decreasing child poverty.
+Engage: Since 1997, the Child Tax Credit (CTC) has offered millions of hardworking families the tools to provide safety and stability for their children.

 Renters Need Tax Relief Too.
 Any Tax Reform Must Prioritize Them.